AnaGomez16/NASA_SpaceApps_Challenge/README.md

 *****************

-# Api request meteomatics File
+# API request meteomatics File

 This script is designed to retrieve weather data using the Meteomatics API for a specific location (in this case, the city of interest) and time period.
 It imports the necessary libraries, sets up the API credentials, defines the location coordinates, specifies the weather parameters of interest, and sets the date range for data retrieval.